Vancouver-KDD/blog-study/shhan/2022-09-16-which-api-rest.md

 ---

 To address the issues outlined above, Facebook (now Meta) developed a client-driven data query language called GraphQL.
-We will discuss GraphQL as our
+We will discuss how GraphQL evolved from the REST architecture in our next blog.